 Free Visa On Arrival

-Nationals of more than 80 countries are eligible for visa-free entry into the State of Qatar, with varying allowable lengths of stay.
-Nationals of the eligible countries do not require any prior visa arrangements and can obtain a visa waiver upon arrival to Qatar.
+Fully vaccinated citizens of more than 90 countries are now eligible for visa-free entry into the State of Qatar, with varying allowable lengths of stay.
+Nationals of the eligible countries have to apply for pre-arrival approval by submitting all the documents to the Ehteraz website.

-They just have to present a valid passport with a minimum validity of six months and a confirmed onward or return ticket.
+They also need to have a valid passport with a minimum validity of six months and a confirmed onward or return ticket.
 You can read more about visa-free entry here: Qatar Visa On Arrival: Complete Guide

 Online Tourist Visa